« Back to Where We Work

 Antiretroviral Treatment for Maternal and Child Health Study

 ICAP is conducting a study exploring innovative approaches to optimize antiretroviral treatment (ART) for maternal and child health by evaluating two strategies for delivering HIV care and treatment. (funded by the NIH)

 Pediatric Health Outcomes Study

-ICAP is conducting a study to examine the medical, psychological, and behavioral outcomes of children initiating ART in public health facilities.
-(Funded by PEPFAR through the CDC)
+ICAP is partnering with the University of Cape Town to conduct a study to examine the medical, psychological, and behavioral outcomes of children initiating ART in public health facilities. (funded by PEPFAR through the CDC)